Home

 They resided in Windber, Somerset County and raised two daughters -- Barbara Durst and Karen Suhr.

-They endured the death of their son in law Thomas Suhr.
 In their final years they resided in the Church of the Brethren Home in Windber.
+In February 2005, they endured the untimely death of their son in law Thomas Walter Suhr in Florida.

-Virginia passed away there at age 88 on April 18, 2005.
+Virginia passed away in the Brethren Home at age 88 on April 18, 2005.
 An obituary in the Daily American noted that she was "the last surviving member of her immediate family."
 A memorial service was held in her home church in Windber.

 James died at the age of 93, in the Church of the Brethren Home in Windber, on June 3, 2006.
 A memorial service was held at the First Lutheran Church of Windber, led by Rev. Eleanor Abarno.
 An obituary was published in the Somerset Daily American.